raspibolt/raspibolt/preparations.md

 You might also want to get this optional hardware:

-* optional: Raspberry Pi case: to protect yout Pi and cool it down
+* optional: Raspberry Pi case to protect your Pi and cool it down
-* optional: a small USB thumbdrive (or microSD card) to store a backup of the LND Static Channel Backup (an important file that helps you recover your funds in case of SSD drive failure).
-Note that this backup step can also be done without the use of any physical storage device.
-You can make that choice when the time comes (after installing LND).
+* optional: optional: a small USB thumbdrive or microSD card to create regular local backups of your Lightning channels

 ---